NCAR/ccpp-framework/doc/migration.md

 **not** repeat the `advected` / `constituent` flag — only the declaring/producing scheme (or the host) does.

-capgen-ng infers constituent-ness for an unflagged consumer from the scheme-metadata-wide set of names that *some* scheme flags (`VariableResolver.constituent_stdnames()`):
+capgen infers constituent-ness for an unflagged consumer from the scheme-metadata-wide set of names that *some* scheme flags (`VariableResolver.constituent_stdnames()`):